 You must not attempt to intercept, capture, alter, or interfere in any way with information on local, campus or global network pathways.
 This also means you may not run "sniffers" (programs used illegitimately to capture information being transmitted) on the campus network or any portion thereof.
 You may not operate Dynamic Host Configuration Protocol (DHCP) or Bootstrap Protocol (BootP) servers on the campus networks without authorization.
 Such a server may be connected to a private network within the Princeton.EDU domain, but only if the reply packets sent by the server are confined to the private network and do not enter the campus network at any time.

-Computer procedures, programs and scripts that permit unauthenticated or unauthorized senders to send e-mail to arbitrary recipients from unrestricted sources are prohibited.
+Computer procedures, programs, websites and scripts that permit unauthenticated or unauthorized senders to send e-mail to arbitrary recipients from unrestricted sources are prohibited.

 You must refrain from any action that interferes with the supervisory or accounting functions of the systems or that is likely to have such effects.
-You must refrain from creating and/or implementing code intended to periodically or aperiodically interrupt or interfere with computer systems or services.
+You must refrain from creating and/or implementing code intended, even periodically, to interrupt or interfere with networked systems or services.
 You must refrain from knowing propagation of computer viruses or presumed computer viruses.
 You must not conduct unauthorized port scans.
 You must not initiate nuisance or denial-of-service attacks, nor respond to these in kind.